ms-iot/content/Resources/contribute/authoring-guidelines.md

 Writing in markdown:

-For manageability and consistent look and feel, we enforce that our docs and samples be written in markdown.
+For manageability and consistent look and feel, we enforce that our docs and samples be written in [Markdown](https://daringfireball.net/projects/markdown/basics).
 Complex formatting can be done with Liquid templates - details on those below.

 We will make exceptions to use html if needed.

 Good examples:

-For Docs, take a look at content/en-us/docs/Alljoyn.md For Samples, take a look at content/en-us/samples/helloworld.md
+* For Docs, take a look at content/en-us/docs/Alljoyn.md
+* For Samples, take a look at content/en-us/samples/helloworld.md

-First off, keep these things in mind when authoring content:

-* For samples, please be sure to use the template provided to get the standard sample formatting - found under Templates in this folder.
-Also, please use [Markdown](https://daringfireball.net/projects/markdown/basics) to get nice layout when rendered as a webpage.
-* For samples, please append ```{:target="_blank"}```, so the link opens in a new page

-There is a sample topic you can use as a starting point - just copy and paste it into your blank document and update it to your liking.
-[That template can be found here](Templates/standard-topic.md).

-Here are a few things we need to adhere to - PRs will be denied until they are fixed.

-#### Single H1
+#### Misc guidelines

-For SEO, we need a single H1 (#) per topic.
-This should match or at least be very close to the page title - do everything you can to have those match!
+* Use only one H1 (#) per topic
+  * Very important for SEO
+* H1 and title (in the metadata) should be the same
+  * (e.g. title: AllJoyn and # AllJoyn)

 #### Fill out metadata